Eviction in the United States: Mental health

-Various studies have emphasizes that evictees are more likely to experience negative mental health outcomes, including anxiety, depression, psychological distress, and suicide.
+Various studies have emphasized that evictees are more likely to experience negative mental health outcomes, including anxiety, depression, psychological distress, and suicide.
 Research has found that the stress of even receiving an eviction notice is so substantial that it can be a predictor of a tenant's future housing insecurity, even if the tenant is not evicted.
 The eviction process is also tied to long-term psychological issues for tenants and their children.
 In a longitudinal study on eviction, Matthew Desmond found that evicted adults were more likely to report poor mental health both one year and eight years following their eviction.
 Individuals who experience eviction have disproportionately higher rates of anxiety and depression.
 In a sample of evicted adults, the Michigan Recession and Recovery Study found that 13.9% of those evicted in the past 12 months suffered from major or minor depression and that 33.8% had experienced an anxiety attack in the last 4 weeks.
 Additionally, across the 27 states that participate in the National Violent Death Reporting System in 2015, 3.8% of those who committed suicide with known circumstances had recently experienced eviction.